parsiya/parsiya.net/content/post/2022/2022-03-31-semgrep-hotspots/index.markdown

 **Study bugs**.
 Very few public bugs are accompanied by source code, but **opensource pull/merge requests** are great.
 Identify the vulnerable patterns and create rules.
 Don't spend a lot of time trying to weed out false positives.
-Our objective is to find hotspots.
+Our objective is to find hot spots.
 Sometimes just flagging a specific function is more than enough.

 Read internal security bugs written by other engineers.
 Review bugs disclosed to